korewaChino/balatro-thai/README.md

-# Thai Balatro - Improved
+# Thai Balatro - Sober Edition

 This mod is a fork of the [Thai Balatro mod] by [maimaomaiplae](https://www.facebook.com/maimaomaiplae).
 It aims to improve and further localize the game for Thai players.